vlcty/tls_certificate_expiration_check/README.md

 ## What is it

-This is a small plugin for Nagios / Icinga to monitor the days left before a TLS certificate expires.
+This is a plugin for Nagios / Icinga to monitor the days left before a TLS certificate expires.
-An expired certificate is not good and should never happen.
-Well, it happened to me and I got many E-Mail from people complaining about that.
+An expired certificate isn't good and should never happen.
+Well, it happened to me and I got many E-Mails from people complaining about that.

 ## What it does

 The plugin uses OpenSSL's s_client to connect to a given hostname and port.
-Afterwards the date of the expiration is extracted and the delta time calculated.
+Afterwards the expiration date is extracted and the delta time in days calculated.

-You can give custom parameters for warn- and critical-values.
-Defaul warn-value is 30 days and default critical-value is 10 days.
+You can give custom parameters for warning- and critical-values.
+Defaul warning-value is 30 days and default critical-value is 10 days.

 ## How to install
 ### Step 1: Get the script